QuantEcon/python_lecture_sandpit/source/rst/growth_in_dles.rst

-Thus, adding habit persistence to the Hall model of Example 1 is enough to generate sustained growth in our economy.
-The eigenvalues of :math:`A^o` in this new economy are
+Thus, adding habit persistence to the Hall model of Example 1 is enough to generate sustained growth in our economy

+The eigenvalues of
+:math:`A^o` in this new economy are

 .. code-block:: python3